SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 self._n_pruned = encoder._n_ldpc

-num_blocks = int(pcm.shape[0]/z)
+num_blocks = int(pcm.shape[0] / z)

-cn_schedule = []
+cn_schedule_list = []

 for i in range(num_blocks):

-cn_schedule = tf.stack(cn_schedule, axis=0)
+cn_schedule = np.stack(cn_schedule_list, axis=0)

 cn_update=cn_update,